bitovi/querystring-parser/examples/hogwart_sequelize/README.md

 # Hogwart example project using Sequelize

 The project is a simple express server using sqlite as the database and sequelize as an ORM.
-It shows how to use the sequelize-querystring-parser library to query your database from the client following the [JSON API](https://jsonapi.org/format/).specifications.
+It shows how to use the sequelize-querystring-parser library to query your database from the client following the [JSON API](https://jsonapi.org/format/) specifications.

 Note that this is not an example of how to build a web server or use sequelize.
 It's an example of how to use the sequelize-querystring-parser library in your project.